 The honors program in Statistics allows students to work with an advisor during their senior year and write a thesis about an appropriate statistical topic.
 Theses may be expository, contain original theoretical work, contain data analysis, or any combination thereof.
 The letter sent to majors regarding honors in statistics for 2017-2018 can be found here:

-Note that the letter does not include a change to the process for 2017-2018 that was made in early November, which is described below.
+Note that the letter does not include a change to the process for 2017-2018 that was made in early November, nor the updated policy starting for juniors in 2018-2019, stated below.

 The department will work to accommodate as many suitable thesis proposals as possible.
-Note that submission of a proposal after passing the Honors Qualifying Exam does not guarantee getting to write a thesis in Statistics.
+Note that submission of a proposal does not guarantee getting to write a thesis in Statistics.

 The final thesis document (an original presentation of the material) is presented to the department, evaluated by the faculty, and the student gives a 30-40 minute presentation of (some of) the material, followed by faculty questions.